KMAYAMA2/notes/content/people/David Deutsch.md

 											- This is the sense in which ‘predictably heads’ causes ‘heads’
 												- [ ] Revisit this increase-in-number (evolutionary) and energy (heat) conception of causality
 							- ‘Heads’ and ‘tails’ are mere human abstractions
-							- Because ‘head’ ⇒ ‘predictably heads’ requires . . . what?
+							- Because ‘head’ ⇒ ‘predictably heads’ requires . . . what? #revisit
 								- To say ‘head’ causes ‘predictably heads’, the numbers of each doesn’t add up (i.e., ‘predictably heads’ is much less than ‘heads’)
-									- [ ] _To say ‘head’ causes ‘predictably heads’ -_ should ‘head’ instead be ‘heads’?
+									- [ ] _To say ‘head’ causes ‘predictably heads’ —should ‘head’ instead be ‘heads’?
 							- Time (causality) and the second law of thermodynamics
-								- [ ] Impossibility as imposed by the second law of thermodynamics (namely the irreversibility of heat - is this a manifestation of quantum physics, namely/specifically . . . ?) constrains the form of argument regarding causation can take, and this constraint we then perceived (unfortunately) as time flowing?
+								- [ ] Impossibility as imposed by the second law of thermodynamics (namely the irreversibility of heat—is this a manifestation of quantum physics?) constrains the form of argument regarding causation can take, and this constraint we then perceived (unfortunately) as time flowing? #revisit
-							- Revisit Chiara Marletto
+							- Revisit Chiara Marletto’s ***The Science of Can and Can’t***
 - Summary
 	- Time is not a sequence of moments, nor does it flow.
 Yet our intuitions about the properties of time are broadly true.
 Certain events are indeed causes and effects of one another.
 Relative to an observer, the future is indeed open and the past fixed, and possibilities do indeed become actualities.
-The reason why our traditional theories of time are nonsense is that they try to express these true intuitions within the framework of a false classical physics.
-In quantum physics they make sense, because time was a quantum concept all along.
-We exist in multiple versions, in universes called ‘moments’.
-Each version of us is not directly aware of the others, but has evidence of their existence because physical laws link the contents of different universes.
+The reason why our traditional theories of time are nonsense is that they try to express these true intuitions within the framework of a false classical physics. **[[10-2e4 Other times (in 'our universe') are just special cases of other universes.
+There is no demarcation between other times and other universes in the multiverse. |In quantum physics they make sense, because time was a quantum concept all along.
+We exist in multiple versions, in universes called ‘moments’.]]** Each version of us is not directly aware of the others, but has evidence of their existence because physical laws link the contents of different universes.
 It is tempting to suppose that the moment of which we are aware is the only real one, or is at least a little more real than the others.
 But that is just solipsism.
 All moments are physically real.
 The whole of the multiverse is physically real.
 Nothing else is.
 ###### 12. Time Travel
 ###### 13. The Four Strands
 - Strange phenomenon occurred in the four branches, namely [[1-2g1a1 Popper, Turing, Everett, Dawkins (then Deutsch himself) gave a better explanation as to why the prevailing theories were true after all (unfortunately, they have found themselves constantly on the defensive against obsolete theories) |Popper, Turing, Everett, Dawkins gave a better explanation as to why the prevailing theories were true after all]]; but that they have found themselves constantly on the defensive against obsolete theories